magepages/mpdocs/docs/product-alerts/index.md

 ## Overview

 These days, your customers may too busy to drop in your stores but they still want to update their interested products.
-With Product Alerts-new extension from Mageplaza, your customers can register to get notification for out-of-stock-products or price change.
+Thanks to Mageplaza Product Alerts extension, your customers can register to get notification for out-of-stock-products or price change.
 The notification emails will be sent to related customers of restock items or better prices.
 By this extension, online stores can save a lot of time and effort for advertising since they keep in touch with their potential customers, hence helps boost sales and profit significantly.

 ## Download & Install